kapy95/explaining-variants-ne/README.md

 1. Open the prep_rtfm.py or prep_sepsis_file.oy
 2. Change the route_output_slider_sepsis or the route_output_slider_rtfm to the directory where you have the ouyput csv of MINERful (this file should be in the same directory of the repository)
 3. Execute the prep_rtfm.py or prep_sepsis_file.oy

+The following video can be helpful for the mining and the dataset generation: https://youtu.be/yhSZ8_vp0fo.
+Nevertheless, it is not necessary to perform these steps with the data contained in one drive folder